EGroupware/rag/README.md

   - on OpenAI compatible endpoint and API key to access bge-m3 e.g. via IONOS AI Hub
 * RAG application repo must be cloned into the EGroupware source directory (`/usr/share/egroupware` in an onpremis installation)
 > You currently need an account of or a deployment token for the EGroupwareGmbH organisation, as `rag` is currently (still) a private repo their!
+* RAG app then need to be installed via Setup (`https://egw.example.org/egroupware/setup/`)
+* the RAG app then needs to be configured: Admin > Applications > RAG > App Configuration

 ## App Configuration
 ### General Configuration